aleluiacarol/aleluiacarol/README.md

  - :ocean: I'm from Rio de Janeiro, Brazil
  - :round_pushpin: I live in Braga, Portugal
  - :mortar_board: I’m a bachelor in Marketing
- - :scroll: Before start coding, I thought I would be a UX designer and I actually have UX certifications
+ - :scroll: Before I started coding, I thought I would be a UX designer and I actually have UX certifications
  - :globe_with_meridians: I've been an exchange student in Canada and Malta